Kuat Piston Pro X Review: Real-World Test On My 4Runner

 The Kuat Piston Pro X on the 4Runner after two months of real use.

-Here is why I picked it, what living with it has actually been like, and how it stacks up against the racks I almost bought instead.
+Here's why I picked it, what living with it has actually been like, and how it stacks up against the racks I almost bought instead.

 Quick Verdict